 The regional groundwater flow direction in the BAAP area is south-southeast towards the Wisconsin River.
 The Wisconsin River acts as a discharge point for groundwater east and south of BAAP.
 Based on historical groundwater sampling data, groundwater is contaminated by chlorinated solvents and explosives.
-While other contaminants of concern were detected, it is unlikely these contaminants are site related.

 The Army has replaced seven residential drinking water wells due to groundwater impacts associated with the BAAP groundwater plumes.
-Three residential wells were impacted by the PBG Plume where volatile organic compounds (VOCs) were detected above WDNR NR 140 Enforcement Standards (ES).
-Three residential wells were impacted by the Central Plume where total DNT concentrations exceeded the NR 140 ES.
+Three residential wells were impacted by the PBG Plume where volatile organic compounds (VOCs) were detected above WDNR Natural Resources (NR) 140 Enforcement Standards (ES).
+Three residential wells were impacted by the Central Plume where total dinitrotoluene (DNT) concentrations exceeded the NR 140 ES.
 The final residential well that was replaced was impacted by the DBG Plume where total DNT concentrations exceeded the NR 140 ES.
 All seven residential wells withdrew water from the shallow sand and gravel aquifer.